PORTAL USER GUIDE

 In this example, we will explore the distribution of the dependency rate of the population across SA2s in Brisbane in 2016.

 - Select Greater Brisbane (gccsa_2016/3GBRI) as your area

 - Select NATSEM – Social and Economic Indicators – Dependency Rate SA2 2016 as your dataset with the following variables:

 After adding the data, follow the instructions of the Histogram tool user guide to create a chart for the Dependency rate for the area variable.

 Once you have completed these steps, open the image in the Visualise pane to explore the distribution of the dependency rate.
 Your example should look similar to this and show a positively skewed distribution.
 If you are planning to perform further analysis on the data, you will need to correct the skew by using a mathematical function – in this case a logarithm transformation.

 You are now ready to use the Generate Transformation tool – follow the inputs instructions below to see how to do this.

 To perform the transformation, open the Generate Transformation tool (Tools → Data Processing → Generate Transformation) and enter the parameters as shown in the image below (each of the parameters is explained in more detail below the image).

 - Dataset Input: This is the dataset that contains the columns you would like to include in the calculation.
-In this example, we will use the dataset NATSEM – Social and Economic Indicators – Dependency Rate SA2 2016
+Select NATSEM – Social and Economic Indicators – Dependency Rate SA2 2016.

 - Other operators include: